We have a new bunny

 Fern has customised her bunny run

-The bunny run we bought Fern had a ramp up to the bed box.
-Fern has removed it.
 We went out to see her one afternoon and it was laying flat on the floor.
-Foolishly we thought it was an accident, so we stuck it back up.
-The ramp had been attached with screws and she had pulled it clean off, but we managed to reattach it.
+Foolishly we thought it was an accident, assuming it had accidentally come loose somehow we stuck it back up.
+The ramp is attached with two screws and a metal plate so we screwed it all back together and thought our work was done.
+Fern had other ideas.

 Fern is looking very pleased with herself and happily jumps up into the bed box without the annoyance of a ramp in the way.